 36. Claims in respect of cargo

 No claim will be entertained by the Department in respect of goods landed, or alleged to be landed, unless such claim has been received by the officer in charge, in writing within 4 days of the vessel leaving the port, nor in respect of outward goods, unless received by the officer in charge within 24 hours after the vessel in which it was intended to ship such goods leaves the port.
-Each claim must be rendered on the form recognized by the Department, which form will be supplied on application.
+Each claim must be rendered on the form recognised by the Department, which form will be supplied on application.

 [Regulation 36 amended in Gazette 24 Nov 1972 p.
 4487; 19 May 1989 p.
 1495.]